gohollyo/Synestia/README.md

 `jupyter notebook`

 ## What's to Come
 In the Jupyter notebooks, you are guided through the various dynamics and attributes of synestias, mainly via interactive figures.
-0. <b>Introduction</b> (this notebook)
 1. <b>What are Synestias?
 How Were Synestias Discovered?</b> (Giant Impact Origin of the Moon)
 2. <b>Physical Properties of Synestias</b> (Temperature, Pressure, Density, Gravity)
 3. <b>What Determines Whether a Planetary Structure is a Synestia?</b> (Corotation Limit)